 If your home has more space than you need and you believe you can handle the change in dynamics that comes with inviting strangers into your living space, consider renting out a portion of your home for regular, monthly supplemental income.
 Of course, you'll need to confirm that applicable rules or regulations permit you to take on boarders.
 Home-sharing firms can help novice landlords screen prospects and find good matches.

 Have you considered going back to work?
 Some retirees miss the work environment and their jobs even more than they miss the extra money from employment.
 Working a job may involve a dramatic lifestyle change at this stage of your life, but it's one worth entertaining.
 A part-time job might be the solution for those retirees who miss the social benefits or sense of accomplishment that comes from working.
 Before you go job-hunting, however, make sure you determine how employment would affect your tax situation and Social Security benefits.

 With some creativity, you can find additional alternatives to a reverse mortgage that just might accomplish your goals.
-For example, if you’re having trouble making payments on an existing mortgage, you could approach your lender for assistance.
+For example, if you're having trouble making payments on an existing mortgage, you could approach your lender for assistance.
 It might agree to a loan modification or forbearance.
-You could explore government programs — consider HARP, HAMP or Supplemental Security Income — that can help ease your financial obligations.
-If you’re dealing with burdensome debt, you could hire a credit counselor to help you create a debt management plan or even consider asking family members for assistance.
+If you're dealing with burdensome debt, you could hire a credit counselor to help you create a debt management plan or even consider asking family members for assistance.
 Filing for bankruptcy is a less attractive option, but one that you may want to consider.
-Numerous alternatives to reverse mortgages exist, so you’ll need to take some time to consider each one before you make a decision that will affect your financial future.
+Numerous alternatives to reverse mortgages exist, so you'll need to take some time to consider each one before you make a decision that will affect your financial future.